cmsc733/cmsc733.github.io/hw0.md

 <a name='sub'></a>
 ## 4. Submission Guidelines

-<b> If your submission does not comply with the following guidelines, you'll be given ZERO credit </b>
+**If your submission does not comply with the following guidelines, you'll be given ZERO credit.**

 <a name='files'></a>
 ### 4.1.
 File tree and naming